-Penny Pritzker was sworn in as the 38th Secretary of Commerce by Vice President Joe Biden on June 26, 2013.
+Penny Pritzker has served as the 38th U.S. Secretary of Commerce since being sworn in by Vice President Joe Biden on June 26, 2013.
 As Secretary of Commerce, she is focused on providing American businesses and entrepreneurs with the tools they need to grow and hire.

-Much of Ms. Pritzker's civic work focuses on public education.
-She served as advisory board chairman of Skills for America's Future, The Aspen Institute.
-Skills for America's Future is a national initiative that brings together businesses, community colleges and others to prepare workers for 21st century jobs.
-In 2012, she helped launch Skills for Chicagoland's Future, the first city model of Skills for America's Future.
-Ms. Pritzker is past chair of the Chicago Public Education Fund, the first venture philanthropy to raise private equity to invest in public schools, and a former member of the Chicago Board of Education.
+Before joining the Administration, Secretary Pritzker founded and served as advisory board chairman of Skills for America's Future, a national initiative that works directly with employers to develop training mechanisms to prepare workers with in-demand skills.
+In 2012, she also helped launch Skills for Chicagoland's Future, the first city model of Skills for America's Future.
+Secretary Pritzker is past chair of the Chicago Public Education Fund and a former member of the Chicago Board of Education.
 In recognition of her commitment to education and skills development, Secretary Pritzker in 2014 received the Harry S. Truman award from the American Association of Community Colleges.

 While this is Secretary Pritzker’s first government position, public service has been her lifelong passion.
 In 2012, she received the Woodrow Wilson Award for Public Service, an honor given to individuals who have served with distinction in public life and have shown a special commitment to seeking out informed opinions and thoughtful views.

 Secretary Pritzker earned her bachelor's degree in economics from Harvard University and J.D. and M.B.A. degrees from Stanford University.
 She and her husband Dr. Bryan Traubert have two children.